aclemons/emailrelay/doc/reference.rst

     anonymise: *vrfy*, *server*, *content* and/or *client*, eg.
     \ *--anonymous=server*\ ,content.

+*   --delivery-dir \<dir\> (-s)

+    Specifies the base directory for mailboxes when delivering  messages that have local recipients.
+This defaults to the main spool directory.

 *   --dnsbl \<config\>

     Specifies a list of DNSBL_ servers that are used to reject SMTP connections